US citizens barred from leaving China return home after three years | ExBulletin

 US citizens barred from leaving China return home after three years

-WASHINGTON, Sept.27 (Reuters) – Two American siblings barred from leaving China since 2018 returned to the United States over the weekend, according to a U.S. official, with their release by Beijing coming shortly after the United States have ended a lawsuit against a senior Huawei (HWT.UL) executive.
+WASHINGTON (Reuters) According to a US official, two American siblings barred from leaving China since 2018 returned to the United States over the weekend, with their release by Beijing coming shortly after the United States ended the legal action against a senior Huawei executive.

-Cynthia and Victor Liu returned to America after more than three years in which they were not allowed to leave China under an “exit ban” despite the absence of criminal allegations.
+Cynthia and Victor Liu returned to America after more than three years in which they were not allowed to leave China due to an exit ban despite not being subjected to ‘criminal allegations.
 Their father, former bank official and fugitive Liu Changming, is wanted in China on charges of fraud.

 Hours after the deal was announced, two Canadians arrested shortly after Meng’s arrest were released from Chinese custody and returned to Canada.